Cardiac cath lab nurse salary: $96,500 median in 2026

 Before reading any cath lab salary figure, understand what it’s measuring.
 BLS SOC code 29-1141 (Registered Nurses) does not separate cath lab RNs from floor nurses, ICU nurses, or any other specialty – the BLS occupational code covers all RNs.
 Every cath lab salary figure from Salary.com, ZipRecruiter, Vivian Health, or Glassdoor is derived from self-reported job postings, employer-reported data, or survey data rather than a government survey of cath lab jobs specifically.

-This means two things: (1) salary figures will differ meaningfully across sources because they use different methodologies, and (2) the figures are genuinely useful as benchmarks even though they aren’t BLS-verified.
+This means two things: (1) salary figures will differ meaningfully across sources because they use different methodologies, and (2) the figures are still useful as benchmarks even though they aren’t BLS-verified.
 Salary.com’s figures tend to be conservative (employer-sourced, closer to base salary).
 ZipRecruiter’s figures tend to run higher because they often reflect total compensation including call pay and overtime.
 Vivian Health figures are derived from actual posted travel and staff positions.

 For this guide, figures are sourced and labeled by methodology throughout.